-Modenik Lifestyle unveils a new identity for Dixcy Scott along with innovations in product and packaging | Business
+Modenik Lifestyle Unveils a New Identity for Dixcy Scott Along with Innovations in Product and Packaging | Business

-Modenik Lifestyle, today, announced a new brand identity for its men's essential clothing (innerwear, thermals and casual wear) brand Dixcy Scott.
+The move aims to capture a new age consumer across the value chain Bengaluru, Karnataka, India NewsVoir Modenik Lifestyle, today, announced a new brand identity for its mens essential clothing innerwear, thermals and casual wear brand Dixcy Scott.

 - Country: